 5. Establish a Routine

-6. Create a Comfortable Environment
+6. Create a Calm, Comfortable, and Safe Environment

-7. Offer Additional Services
+7. Offer Additional Services or Add Ons

 Consider offering special services during the holidays, such as grooming, one-on-one playtime, or holiday-themed photo sessions.
 This not only enhances dogs' experience but can also generate additional revenue for your kennel.

-8. Communicate with Pet Owners
+8. Communicate with Pet Parents

 9. Plan for Emergencies